 button, you will be redirected to the world Dashboard, which looks like this:

-Most of this page is dedicated to the create menu.
+Most of this page is dedicated to the world search and the create menu.
 In World Anvil, you organize articles in categories, but there are different types of articles.
 These different types are called templates, and each one has different features for each kind of story element.
 For example, the character template has family trees, while the organization template has diplomacy webs.
 To create your first story element, simply click on the template for the element you want to write about.

 Note that you don't need to fill in every field in the template —they are just there for inspiration.
 If they are too much for you, just write everything in the main text field at the top.
 You can read more about editing articles in the Guide to article editing